PrototypeZone/ceng317/hardware/pcb/inspection.md

 Double-check that all components, including the LED and transistor are correctly oriented.
 6. If all is well, proceed to begin with surface mount components followed by through hole components.
-# Post soldering Inspection Process adapted from BioBytes
+# Post-soldering Inspection Process adapted from BioBytes
 1. Visual Inspection:
 Inspect the soldered connections, components, and PCB for any visible solder bridges, cold solder joints, or misplaced components.